Updated 22 days ago | GitHub

 Reading and writing to server memory is highly technical and not a skill which everyone possesses.
 However, there are tools which attackers can use which will launch a DMA Attack and handle the technical details of memory access for them.

-FinFisher is spyware which uses DMA attacks as one form of delivery.
-The company who owns the software has become controversial because of their work helping repressive regimes spy on their citizens.
+FinFisher (whose flagship spyware product was sold as FinSpy) used DMA attacks as one form of delivery.
+The company that owned the software became controversial because of its work helping repressive regimes spy on their citizens.
+After a criminal complaint over illegal surveillance-software exports and the seizure of company accounts by Munich prosecutors, FinFisher GmbH filed for insolvency and ceased operations in 2022.

 DMA Attack Preventions